Paraguay Shared Package

 It helps if the live game ends up on another broadcaster.

-Paraguay reporting places Popu among the local 2026 rights holders, though the exact match total is still yet to be confirmed.
+Paraguay reporting places Popu among the local 2026 rights holders, and the practical next step is to follow Popular's Miranos en vivo route plus the final local schedules.

-Use the Popu TV channel and its digital update routes, then check official listings to confirm whether a match is assigned there.
+Use the Popu TV route shown through Popular's Miranos en vivo environment, then check official listings to confirm whether a match is assigned there.

 The reviewed material points to a local broadcaster route rather than a dedicated premium package.

-Its digital presence provides a backup route for updates and possible live access, but final match-by-match details still need official confirmation.
+Yes.
+The official Popular site already shows a Miranos en vivo route for Popu TV, but final match-by-match details still need official confirmation.

 Popu TV is one more route Paraguay viewers should prepare because the country's World Cup 2026 package is clearly shared across several broadcasters.

-Use it as part of a wider local setup and rely on official daily listings once the schedule is published.
+Use it as part of a wider local setup, keep the official live route ready, and rely on official daily listings once the schedule is published.